moditect/deptective/README.md

 See _integration-test/pom.xml_ for a complete example.

+### Configuration Options

+🕵 The following options can be provided when running the plug-in:

+* `-Adeptective.config_file=path/to/deptective.json`: Path of the configuration file in the file system
+* `-Adeptective.reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when spotting any illegal package dependencies (defaults to `ERROR`)
+* `-Adeptective.unconfigured_package_reporting_policy=(ERROR|WARN)`: Whether to fail the build or just raise a warning when detecting a package that's not configured in the config file (defaults to `WARN`)
+* `-Adeptective.mode=(ANALYZE|VALIDATE|VISUALIZE)`: Whether the plug-in should validate the packages of the compiled package against the _deptective.json_ file (`VALIDATE`), whether the plug-in should visualize the configured _deptective.json_ file in DOT/GraphViz format (`VISUALIZE`) or whether it should generate a template for that file based on the current actual package relationships (`ANALYZE`).
+The latter can be useful when introducing Deptective into an existing code base where writing the configuration from scratch might be too tedious.
+Generating the configuration from the current "is" state and iteratively refining it into an intended target state can be a useful approach in that case.
+Note then when using Deptective via the Maven compiler plug-in, you should make sure to set `<fork>` to `false` and `<showWarnings>` to `true` as otherwise the Maven compiler plug-in will not display the output produced by Deptective.
+Defaults to `VALIDATE`
+* `Adeptective.whitelisted=...`: A comma-separated list of whitelist package patterns which will be applied in `ANALYZE` mode.
+Any reference to a whitelisted package will then not be added to the `reads` section of the referencing package in the generated descriptor template.
+The special value `*ALL_EXTERNAL*` can be used to automatically whitelist all packages which are not part of the current compilation (i.e. packages from dependencies).
+This can be useful if you're only interested in managing the relationships amongst the current project's packages themselves but not the relationships to external packages.

 ### Obtaining Deptective via Jitpack

 🕵 Deptective is not yet available in Maven Central.